-even to-day, the more hopelessly obtuse among us deprecating that his characters are "personifications of certain qualities." . . .
+Art, then, must deal with contemporary life by means of symbols.
+Never for a moment will art in dealing with the actual life about us restrict its concern to John Jones, as a person, any more than, as I have suggested, does the art of the Bible ever pivot upon Abraham or Solomon as individual persons. . .
+It was perhaps intuitively that Dickens-very briefly to revert to him,-obeyed this necessity, but he regarded it, none the less: and so you will find, even to-day, the more hopelessly obtuse among us deprecating that his characters are "personifications of certain qualities". . .
 And of course it is idle to argue with folk who were mentally stillborn and grotesquely flourish the corpse as something of which to be proud.
-They boggle less over Thackeray, who explains the meaning of his symbols over and over again, with delightfully indefensible side-taking and moralizing, until even dullards comprehend what he is writing about. . . .
+They boggle less over Thackeray, who explains the meaning of his symbols over and over again, with delightfully indefensible side-taking and moralizing, until even dullards comprehend what he is writing about. . .

 Art, I repeat, must deal with contemporary life by means of symbols.
-And the creative writer should handle facts religiously, in that particular mood of piety which holds that incomplete accord with a creator's will is irreligious. . . .
+And the creative writer should handle facts religiously, in that particular mood of piety which holds that incomplete accord with a creator's will is irreligious. . .
 Facts must be kept in their proper place, outside of which they lose veracity.

-To go back a little, - "the trouble with facts seems to be, that if one treats them out of relation to the rest of life, they become lies." . . .
+To go back a little-"the trouble with facts seems to be, that if one treats them out of relation to the rest of life, they become lies."

+.
 There in brief you have the damnatory frailty of "realistic" novels, which endeavor to show our actual existence from a viewpoint wherefrom no human being ever saw it.
-For, literature - need I repeat it? - should be true to life: and the serious artist will not attempt to present the facts about his contemporaries as these facts really are, since that is precisely the one indiscretion which life never perpetrates.
+For literature-need I repeat it?-should be true to life: and the serious artist will not attempt to present the facts about his contemporaries as these facts really are, since that is precisely the one indiscretion which life never perpetrates.
 In literature facts should not be handled intelligently, for the simple reason that in living no fact or happening reveals itself directly to man's intelligence; but is apprehended as an emotion, which the sustainer's prejudices color with some freedom.
-Thus, were you to hear of your wife's sudden death it would come to you not, I hope, as an interesting fact, but as a grief: and with the advent of your first-born you are conscious not at all of the newcomer's ugliness and untoothed imbecility - which are the undeniable facts, - but gratefully receive a priceless joy.
+Thus, were you to hear of your wife's sudden death it would come to you not.
+I hope, as an interesting fact, but as a grief: and with the advent of your first-born you are conscious not at all of the newcomer's ugliness and untoothed imbecility-which are the undeniable facts.-but gratefully receive a priceless joy.
 All the important happenings of life, indeed, present themselves as emotions that are prodigally conformed by what our desires are willing to admit: it is indisputable, for instance, that a quite different account from any which we now possess of the Betrayal and Crucifixion would have been rendered, and honestly believed in, by the mother of Judas.
 Even life's trivialities arrive in the livery of emotion: to receive a letter is either a pleasure or a nuisance, and what there is for dinner appreciably affects the spirit-level.
-We, in fine, thus fritter through existence without ever encountering any facts as they actually are: for in life no fact is received as truth until the percipient has conformed and titivated and colored that fact to suit his preferences: and in this also literature should be true to life. . . .
+We, in fine, thus fritter through existence without ever encountering any facts as they actually are: for in life no fact is received as truth until the percipient has conformed and colored it to suit his preferences: and in this also literature should be true to life. . .